Our curriculum is..

 - Our plans Include links with other subjects in the curriculum to reinforce skills, knowledge and understanding and enhance learning.

 - Our curriculum has specific skills taught through the school and applies them through other curriculum areas.
-This reduces the subject specific time in the curriculum and allows a balance with other areas of learning over the year.

 - The strands are built upon from EYFS through KS1 to KS2

-- The skills are built upon from one year to the next with I can statements that break down the progression of knowledge skills and understanding into year group specific targets for our mixed year classes.
+- The skills are built upon from one year to the next with I can statements that break down the progression of knowledge, skills and understanding into year group specific targets for our mixed year classes.

 - Knowledge is revisited and skills developed by repetition, reinforcement and application in other curriculum areas and as pupils progress through the school.